rich-iannone/DiagrammeR/README.md

 ### Introduction

 The package really only has one function `DiagrammeR` which leverages the infrastructure provided by [`htmlwidgets`](http://htmlwidgets.org) to bridge `R` and the [`mermaid.js` library](https://github.com/knsv/mermaid).
 All lines are terminated with a semicolon.
-The line `graph LR;` indicates that a graph running left to right is desired.
+The statement `graph LR;` indicates that a graph running left to right is desired.
 Nodes are arbitrarily named and arrows such as `-->` indicate the type of arrow connection.
 The `DiagrammeR` function currently takes three arguments.

 Argument    |     Description
 ----------  | -------------------------------